aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### PRESS RELEASE

-DATE - AWS announces the `cdk update` command for the AWS CDK toolkit.
-The `update` command allows CDK application developers to rapidly update code within their CDK application when no other AWS resources are changing, bypassing the more correct, but time consuming, stack update procedure.
+DATE - AWS announces the `cdk deploy --accelerated` command for the AWS CDK toolkit.
+The `accelerate` command allows CDK application developers to rapidly update code within their CDK application when no other AWS resources are changing, bypassing the more correct, but time consuming, stack update procedure.

 The CDK toolkit uses CloudFormation under the hood to manage changes to AWS resources, which safely updates resources.
 This update process is slow, however,